dkochmanski/charming-clim/doc/grafts.md

 * Port is a logical connection to a display server.
 For instance, it may contain a foreign handler which is passed to the external system API.
-It is responsible for the communication – configuring, writing to[^10] and reading from a device, we are connected to.
+It is responsible for the communication – configuring, writing to and reading[^10] from a device, we are connected to.

 * Graft is a logical screen representation on which we draw.
 It is responsible